Ajasra/EinkFrame/README.md

 - Update images from the USB drive
 - update configuration from the USB drive
 - Connect to WiFi by updating the wifi.txt file in the USB drive
-- load the image from internet based on the configuration file
+- Load the image from internet based on the configuration file
+- Server to upload the images and update configuration. can be acessed on http://ip_address:8080

 ## Installation
 1. Install raspbian on a Raspberry Pi